Black-footed ferret: Reproduction and development

 The reproductive physiology of the black-footed ferret is similar to that of the European polecat and the steppe polecat.
 It is probably polygynous, based on data collected from home range sizes, skewed sex ratios, and sexual dimorphism.
 Mating occurs in February and March.
-When a male and female in estrus encounter each other, the male sniffs the genital region of the female, but does not mount her until after a few hours have elapsed, which is contrast to the more violent behavior displayed by the male European polecat.
+When a male and female in estrus encounter each other, the male sniffs the genital region of the female, but does not mount her until after a few hours have elapsed, which is in contrast to the more violent behavior displayed by the male European polecat.
 During copulation, the male grasps the female by the nape of the neck, with the copulatory tie lasting from 1.5 to 3.0 hours.
 Unlike other mustelids, the black-footed ferret is a habitat specialist with low reproductive rates.
 In captivity, gestation of black-footed ferrets lasts 42–45 days.
 Litter size ranges from one to five kits.
 Kits are born in May and June in prairie dog burrows.
 Kits are altricial and are raised by their mother for several months after birth.
 Kits first emerge above ground in July, at 6 weeks old.
 They are then separated into individual prairie dog burrows around their mother's burrow.
 Kits reach adult weight and become independent several months following birth, from late August to October.
 Sexual maturity occurs at the age of one year.

 Intercolony dispersal of juvenile black-footed ferrets occurs several months after birth, from early September to early November.
 Dispersal distances may be short or long.
 Near Meeteetse, Wyoming, 9 juvenile males and three juvenile females dispersed 1 to 4 mi following litter breakup.
 Four juvenile females dispersed a short distance (<0.2 mi), but remained on their natal area.